Nearby cycles and semipositivity in positive characteristic: Local freeness

-\begin{proof} Each $(E_m^{**}, \tilde \theta_m)$ is slope $H$-semistable so by Lemma \ref{semistable-loc-free} it is locally free.
-Note also that $\Delta_i(E_m)=p^{im}\Delta (E)=0$ for $i<n$, so by Lemma \ref{loc-free-0} for any fixed $m$ the sheaf $E_m$ is locally free outside a finite number of points.
+\begin{proof} Each $(E_m^{**}, \tilde \theta_m)$ is slope $H$-semistable and since (1) implies (2) it is also locally free.
+Note also that $\Delta_i(E_m)=p^{im}\Delta (E)=0$ for $i<n$, so the same argument as in the case of $E_0$ shows that each sheaf $E_m$ is locally free outside a finite number of points.
 Now we prove by induction on $m$ that $E_m$ and $V_m$ are locally free.
 For $m=0$ we already know that $E_0=E$ is locally free and hence $V_0=C^{-1}(E_0)$ is also locally free.
 So let us assume that $V_{m-1}$ is locally free.
-Then Lemma \ref{loc-free-passing-to-graded} implies that $E_m$ is locally free and hence also $V_m=C^{-1}(E_m)$ is locally free, which finishes the induction.
+Then Lemma \ref{loc-free-passing-to-graded} implies that $E_m$ is locally free and hence also $V_m=C^{-1}(E_m)$ is locally free, which finishes the induction. \end{proof}